BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-offline-functionality-sync.md

 # Offline Functionality and Sync

-CosmicSyncCore is designed to support offline functionality, allowing applications to work seamlessly even without an internet connection.
+CivicBase is designed to support offline functionality, allowing applications to work seamlessly even without an internet connection.
 This guide explains how to implement offline support and data synchronization.

 ## Offline Data Storage

 Applications should implement local storage to cache data and enable offline functionality.
-CosmicSyncCore provides methods to facilitate this:
+CivicBase provides methods to facilitate this:

 ```javascript
 // Store data locally